ShobhitRathi/SQLoad/README.md

 ## Commands
 Currently there are these commands available to execute on the server
 1. `;help` - List out the basic description of the bot and the available commands on it.
+    ##### FUNCTIONAL DEPENDENCIES TASKS
+2. `;closure` - prompts for a relational Schema R and the functional Dependencies F, then returns the closure of all attributes
     ##### SQL TASKS
-2. `;texttosql` - prompts for a database and a query, then generates a SQL response query.
+3. `;texttosql` - prompts for a database and a query, then generates a SQL response query.
-3. `;sqltotext` - prompts for a SQL query, then translates it into its natural language.
+4. `;sqltotext` - prompts for a SQL query, then translates it into its natural language.
     ##### DATALOG TASKS
-4. `;datalogtotext` - prompts for a datalog query, then translates it into its natural language.
+5. `;datalogtotext` - prompts for a datalog query, then translates it into its natural language.
     ##### TUPLE RELATIONAL CALCULUS TASKS
-5. `;trctotext` - prompts for a TRC query, then translates it into its natural language.
+6. `;trctotext` - prompts for a TRC query, then translates it into its natural language.
     ##### MISC
-6. `;creator` - gives a little detail about me in case you want to contact :information_desk_person:
+7. `;creator` - gives a little detail about me in case you want to contact :information_desk_person:

 ## How it works